Les Houches lecture notes on moduli spaces of Riemann surfaces: Moduli spaces of Riemann surfaces

 \item $(\Sigma,p_1,\dots,p_n)$ has a finite number of automorphisms. \end{itemize} We can then define a moduli space parametrising isomorphism classes of \emph{stable} Riemann surfaces, often called the Deligne--Mumford moduli space \cite{DM69}:

 \end{definition}

 The last condition in the above definition can be reformulated as follows.
-Let $\Sigma_1, \dots , \Sigma_k$ be the connected components of the surface obtained by separating all the branches of the nodes (this process is called normalisation, see \cref{fig:sm:norm}).
+Let $\Sigma_1, \dots , \Sigma_k$ be the connected components of the surface obtained by separating the branches at each node (this process is called normalisation, see \cref{fig:sm:norm}).
 Let $g(v)$ be the genus of $\Sigma_v$ and $n(v)$ the number of special points, i.e., marked points and preimages of the nodes on $\Sigma_i$.
-Then the ``finite automorphisms'' condition is satisfied if and only if $2g(v) - 2 + n(v) > 0$ for all $v$.
+Then, the ``finite automorphisms'' condition is satisfied if and only if $2g(v) - 2 + n(v) > 0$ for all $v$.

 The main result about the Deligne--Mumford moduli space is that it provides a compactification of the moduli space of Riemann surfaces.

 \begin{theorem} For $2g - 2 + n > 0$, the moduli space $\Mbar_{g,n}$ \begin{itemize} \item is a connected, smooth, complex, \emph{compact} orbifold of dimension $\dim(\Mbar_{g,n}) = 3g - 3 + n$;